EEEManchester/MallARD_Sim_2/README.md

 ### Environment Variables and Arguments
 There are four environment variables which are used to determine launch setups for different circumstances.
-The environment variables can be changed by modifying the bash file which is at `~/mallard_ws/src/mallard_sim/launch_config/mallard_env_variables.sh`
+The environment variables can be changed by modifying the bash file which is at `~/mallard_ws/src/MallARD/launch_config/mallard_env_variables.sh`
 The environment variables with their default values are as follows.
 ```
-MALLARD_REAL=0            # 1: Real Robot Mode.
-0: Simulation Mode.
+MALLARD_REAL=0            # 0: Simulation Mode.
+1: Real Robot Mode.
 MALLARD_COMP=1            # 0: Robot computer.
 1: Base Staion comptuer.
 2: another comptuer.
 Only relavant for Real Robot Mode.
-MALLARD_AUTONOMOUS=0      # 1: launch MallARD with Autonomous Mode.
-0: Manual Mode.
+MALLARD_AUTONOMOUS=0      # 0: Manual Mode.
+1: Autonomous Mode.
 MALLARD_VERSION='001_SIM' # The version of MallARD.
 E.g. 001_SIM, 002_SIM, 003_SIM, 001_REAL, 002_REAL, 003_REAL, 001_EL.
 ```